The importance of sustainable data centers

 A LEED Gold data center is the highest level of certification that can be achieved under the LEED rating system for buildings.
 This type of facility has been designed, constructed, and operated to meet the highest standards of energy efficiency and environmental sustainability.
 This could include features such as energy-efficient cooling systems, use of renewable energy sources, and recycling of waste heat.
 Our data center in Boston is an example of a LEED Gold certified data center.

-Iron Mountain data centers sustainability goals
+Iron Mountain Data Centers sustainability goals

 As a top 30 purchaser of green power in the US, we have built strong renewable energy capabilities and continue to emphasize the importance of carbon free energy on our path to net zero emissions.